KailasMahavarkar/rustbox/docs/docs/source/main.md

 # main.rs - Application Entry Point

 ## Overview
-The main entry point for the Mini-Isolate application.
+The main entry point for the rustbox application.
 This file contains the primary executable logic that initializes the system, performs platform and permission checks, and launches the CLI interface.

 ## File Location
 `src/main.rs`